openshift/hive/docs/awsprivatelink.md

             name: < credentials that have access to account where Hive2 VPC exists>
     ```

-    You can include VPC from all the regions where private link is suported in the
+    You can include VPC from all the regions where private link is supported in the
     endpointVPCInventory list.
-The controller will pick a VPC appropiate for the
+The controller will pick a VPC appropriate for the
     ClusterDeployment.

+### Security Groups for VPC Endpoints

+Each VPC Endpoint in AWS has a Security Group attached to control access to the endpoint.
+See the [docs][control-access-vpc-endpoint] for details.

+When Hive creates VPC Endpoint, it does not specify any Security Group and therefore the
+default Security Group of the VPC is attached to the VPC Endpoint.
+Therefore, the default
+security group of the VPC where VPC Endpoints are created must have rules to allow traffic
+from the Hive installer pods.

+For example, if Hive is running in hive-vpc(10.1.0.0/16), there must be a rule in default
+Security Group of VPC where VPC Endpoint is created that allows ingess from 10.1.0.0/16.

 ## Using AWS Private Link